Eligijus112/about-me/README.md

-# about-me
+# About me

-A website about me that uses django as back-end and react as front-end
+A website about me that uses django as back-end and react as front-end.
+Everything is wrapped up and served using docker.

+The website is an interactive curriculum vitae.